AakashSasikumar/SOPy/README.md

 # SOPy - Statement of Python

 A package used to make writing SOPs for different programs easier.
-No more do you have to maintain separate copies and edit each and every one by one when you make minor changes.
+No more do you have to maintain separate copies and edit each one whenever you make minor changes.
 With the templating system of SOPy, you can write all of your SOPs at once.

 ## Setup